luissancar/BLEConnect/README.md

 ### Testing

 #### Android
-Use a Android device with the Komoot App to test your BLE Navigation device.
+Use an Android device with the Komoot App to test your BLE Navigation device.
 To simulate a location track use the Lockito App and start a Navigation with the Komoot App.
-Before that don't forgett to pair your device on Android OS and register it in the Komoot App.
+Before that don't forget to pair your device on Android OS and register it in the Komoot App.
 Once navigation is started navigation Instructions are sent by BLE Connect.